The component sizes of a critical random graph with given degree sequence: Introduction

 The paper is organized as follows.
-In Sections~\ref{sectionfrretwo}, \ref{deuxpart}, \ref{sectkiuyy}, \ref{ghyttteerfeiii} and \ref{christinagoldlousub}, we deal with the finite third moment case.
-Apart from Section~\ref{christinagoldlousub}, the main techniques developed there are used in Section~\ref{powerlawsecr}, where the power law distribution case is studied.
-Section~\ref{christinagoldlousub}, devoted to $\boldsymbol{\mathcal{SC}}^{\nu}_n$, is specific to the finite third moment case.
+In Sections~\ref{sectionfrretwo}, \ref{deuxpart}, \ref{poivguyiaeuy}, \ref{sectkiuyy}, \ref {ghyttteerfeiii} and \ref{christinagoldlousub}, we deal with the finite third moment case.
+Apart from Section~\ref {christinagoldlousub}, the main techniques developed there are used in Section~\ref{powerlawsecr}, where the power law distribution case is studied.
+Section~\ref{christinagoldlousub}, devoted to $\bolds {\mathcal{SC}}^{\nu}_n$, is specific to the finite third moment case.
 The main results will be stated in Section~\ref{sectionfrretwo}.
-In Section~\ref{deuxpart}, following the ideas of Aldous \cite{MR1434128}, we shall observe that the study may be reduced to the understanding of a walk defined via an algorithmic procedure related to the configuration model.
-Thank to \cite{MR1434128}, convergence of that walk turns out to be sufficient.
-It will be obtained in Section~\ref{sectkiuyy} using standard methodology from stochastic process theory (see, \emph{e.g}, the CLT for continuous-time martingale).
+In Section~\ref{deuxpart}, following the ideas of Aldous \cite {MR1434128}, we shall observe that the study may be reduced to the understanding of a walk defined via an algorithmic procedure related to the configuration model.
+Thanks to \cite{MR1434128}, convergence of that walk turns out to be sufficient.
+Such convergence will be obtained in Section~\ref{sectkiuyy} using standard methodology from stochastic process theory; see, for example, the CLT for continuous-time martingale.
 A key technique to obtain martingales is Poissonization.
-Basically, instead of considering multigraphs with exactly $n$ vertices, we shall deal with multigraphs with Poisson$(n)$ vertices.
+Basically, instead of considering multigraphs with exactly $n$ vertices, we shall deal with multigraphs with $\operatorname{Poisson}(n)$ vertices.
+This will be fully explained in Section~\ref{poivguyiaeuy}.
 Our approach also relies on size-biased ordering.
-Finally, in Section~\ref{ghyttteerfeiii}, we shall be interested in the number of cycles in the multigraph $\mathcal{G}_n$.
-To conclude, in Section~\ref{powerlawsecr}, we shall study $\boldsymbol{\mathcal{C}}^{\nu}_n$ when $\nu$ is a power law distribution with exponent in $(3,4)$.
+Finally, in Section~\ref {ghyttteerfeiii}, we shall be interested in the number of cycles in the multigraph $\mathcal{G}_n$.
+To conclude, in Section~\ref {powerlawsecr}, we shall study $\bolds{\mathcal{C}}^{\nu}_n$ when $\nu$ is a power law distribution with exponent in $(3,4)$.
 We shall follow the same strategy, except we shall apply results of Aldous and Limic \cite{MR1491528}.
+The final \hyperref[app]{Appendix} puts together technical lemmas.